genocrunch/genocrunch-docker/README.md

 ...
 ```

-Finally, build the docker image:
+Finally, build the docker image (you may have to use sudo with this command if \
+docker is not configured to be used as non-root user):

 ```
-$ cd /path/to/genocrunch
 $ docker build --rm -t genocrunch .
 ```

 ### Run a docker container

 Run the docker container with the command below.
-Make sure to replace `/path/to/genocrunch/storage` with the appropriate path and replace `host.ip.address` by the host ip address.
+Make sure to replace \
+`/path/to/genocrunch/storage` with the appropriate path and replace \
+`host.ip.address` by the host ip address.
-This will automatically start the Genocrunch web server which will be accessible in a web browser at <http://localhost:3000> on the host and `host_ip_address:3000` on the network.
+This will automatically start the Genocrunch web server which will be \
+accessible in a web browser at <http://localhost:3000> on the host and `host_ip_address:3000` on the network.

 ```
 $ cd /path/to/genocrunch
 $ docker run -v /path/to/genocrunch/storage:/home/genocrunch_user/genocrunch/users -p 3000:3000 --add-host=hostaddress:host.ip.address -it genocrunch
 ```

-Complete the installation by initializing the database from within a docker container using `db/schema.rb` and `db/seeds.rb`:
+Complete the installation by initializing the database from within a docker \
+container using `db/schema.rb` and `db/seeds.rb`:

 ```
 $ docker run -v /path/to/genocrunch/storage:/home/genocrunch_user/genocrunch/users -p 3000:3000 --add-host=hostaddress:host.ip.address -it genocrunch bash